wfrierson/wmm/cran-comments.md

 Submission date: 2021-09-04

 Notes: A NOAA researcher requested that I remove the coefficient files and URLs from the package, as well as recommend users to IGRF model for historical magnetic field calculations.

+### Submission 7
+Submission date: 2021-09-05

+Notes: Removed LazyData line in DESCRIPTION to comply with latest CRAN requirements.